unicitynetwork/commons/README.md

-# shared
+# Unicity Commons

-A library of shared routines to be used in aggregators, tx-flow runtime and unicity apps
+A library of common functions to be used in Unicity projects.